wikimedia/ores/README.md

 ``pip install ores`` (or ``pip3 install ores`` if your distribution defaults to Python 2)

-If you're running with the default configuration, you'll need to install a few more optional libraries,
+If you're running with the default Redis configuration, you'll need to install a few more optional libraries,

-``pip install pylru``
+``pip install ores[redis]``

 Then you can easily run a test server by: